wstrange/dartdap/test/README.md

-   The supplied test configuration (in _test/TEST-config.yaml_) expects the LDAP directory to have an entry for "dc=example,dc=com" and can bind to "cn=Manager,dc=example,dc=com" with the password "p@ssw0rd".
+   The supplied test configuration (in _test/TEST-config.yaml_) expects the LDAP directory to have an entry for "dc=example,dc=com" and can bind to "cn=Manager,dc=example,dc=com" with the password "password".
+See requirements section below.

-   A test LDAP directory can be deployed by running the supplied script on CentOS 7:
+   A test LDAP directory can be deployed by running the supplied script on CentOS 7.
+Copy it to a CentOS machine and run it with root privileges:

-       testVM$  sudo ./SETUP-dartdap-testing-openldap-centOS7.sh
+       testVM$  sudo ./SETUP-openldap-centos.sh

 2. Establish port forwarding to the LDAP directory.

-   The supplied test configuration expects LDAP on localhost port 10389 and LDAPS on localhost port 10636.
+   The supplied test configuration expects LDAP on localhost port 1389 and LDAPS on localhost port 1636.

-       local$  ssh -L 10389:localhost:389 -L 10636:localhost:636 username@testVM
+       local$  ssh -L 1389:localhost:389 -L 1636:localhost:636 username@testVM

 3. Run the tests:

        local$  pub run test

+The tests should work with any LDAP directory, as long as it satisfies the requirements listed below.
+Testing on CentOS using OpenLDAP is just one possible option.

 ## Known issues